 If money is stolen from your debit card, then the relevant piece of legislation is the Payment Services Regulations.

 - You will be liable for any unauthorised withdrawals made before you tell your bank or building society, up to a maximum of £50,.

 - If the bank has reasonable grounds to think you have been grossly negligent with the security of your account or tried to commit fraud , it can delay refunding while it investigates.

 - You can be liable for all the losses, but realistically this will only apply if the bank or building society can prove you were grossly negligent.
 This means more than ordinary carelessness, for example telling someone else the PIN for your bank card, or leaving it written where anyone can see it in your office or workplace.

 You won’t be liable for any losses once you have reported that your card has been stolen, or if you report that someone else might have got hold of the security details of your account.

 What happens if the money was stolen from your credit card?

 - Once the theft has been reported to the card provider, the cardholder is not liable for any further money spent.

-- In reality your bank or credit card provider may not charge you for any money spent by fraudsters, unless it can prove you have been negligent.
+- In reality your bank or credit card provider might not charge you for any money spent by fraudsters, unless it can prove you have been negligent.

 - Report any lost or stolen cards or unauthorised transactions to your card provider as soon as you spot them.

 If your bank rejects your claim of identity theft

 Your bank might reject your claim for a refund if it believes it can prove that you have been grossly negligent or acted fraudulently.

 If you’re not happy with the way your complaint has been dealt with, you can then take your complaint to the Financial Ombudsman Service.

 Identity scams – What are you liable for?

-Unfortunately, if you’re a victim of a scam you may not get your money back.
+Unfortunately, if you’re a victim of a scam you might not get your money back.